Kazmimasooma/Group-1-Disney/README.md

 #### Information Collected

+The data below spans from _**1937 to 2021**_.

 * IMDb: Titles, Release Date, Metascore, Grammy Awards, Directors, Actors, Languages, Countries, IMDBRatings, IMDBVotes, Genres.
 * Wikipedia: Actors / Voice Actors, Directors, Disney Group Revenues (Disney Parks, Disney Merchandise, Disney Interactive, Disney Studios)
 * MovieLens: Titles, Genres
 * The-numbers.com:  Titles, Box Office Total Gross, Budget

 ## Data Transformation and Load

-1. The biggest bulk of work in this segment was transforming and aligning all the titles discrepencies with Regular Expression.
+1. The biggest bulk of work in this segment was transforming and aligning all the movie titles discrepencies with Regular Expression.
-2. From the numerous datasets above, we combined and filled NULL values from different sources in order to enable all the Disney movies to have as much information as possible and reduce NaN in all columns.
+2. From the numerous datasets above, we combined and filled NULL values from different sources to enable all the Disney movies to have as much information as possible and reduce NaN in all columns.
 3. The chosen data is then cleaned further and cast to their type for database.

 ### ERD